rhysjj111/invoice_dashboard_cont./README.md

 |AWS_ACCESS_KEY_ID | (your key) |
 |AWS_SECRET_KEY | (key) |

-- You want an S3 bucket and IAM user.
-Follow Amazon instructions to get them.
-Save credentials.
+- Set up an Amazon AWS account.
+  - Find the console and create an IAM user.
+Choose policies, and create.
+  - Set up and S3 bucket.
+  - Save credentials and configure in Heroku as above.
 - Debug is set to True in settings if you want to check for any bugs/errors.
 You can set to False straight away if you do not want debug mode, or once deployed and you are happy.
 - Locate 'Deploy' (next to settings).
 Click 'Connect to GitHub' (look for the logo).
 - Connect your repository.